 Complete Impaction

 Complete impaction keeps the wisdom tooth entirely beneath the gum line, potentially causing damage to adjacent teeth.
-This can also lead to the development of cysts.
+This can also lead to the development of cysts or tumors in severe cases.

 Types of Impaction